Kyr4l/ei-universal-mod/README.md

 - We __do not__ own any of the tools used *except* the scripts in __ei-multitool__, the binaries used are community tools.
 - Some files included in `extra-assets/reference-assets` come from the vanilla game, some others come from other mods.
 - This mod was created by Westerners and helped by a few Russians, we do __not__ wish to participate in any conflict related or not to the current events.
-Politics shall __not__ interfere with out love for an old game.
+Politics shall __not__ interfere with our love for an old game.

+### License Notice

+This repository contains a mix of original code, community-created assets, and files from *Evil Islands* for reference purposes.

+#### Code

+All scripts and configuration files are licensed under **GPL-3.0**, allowing modification and redistribution under the terms of that license.

+#### Assets

+The repository includes assets from:
+- The original *Evil Islands* game (owned by Nival Interactive).
+- Community-created mods, many of which lack explicit licenses.

+These assets are **provided for reference and internal modification only**.
+- **They cannot be redistributed separately or used outside of this project.**
+- If any rights holder requests removal, we will comply immediately.

 ## Credits